ggreen/spring-gemfire-showcase/docs/demo/GemFire_For_AI.md

 open http://localhost:8088/question.html
 ```

+Ask Question
-What is the capital of NJ
+- What is the capital of NJ
-What is the capital of New Jersey
+- What is the capital of New Jersey

-Add Context
+Answer Question
 - The capital of NJ is Trent

+Ask Question
 - What is the capital of New Jersey

-What is the capital of NJ
+- What is the capital of NJ
-What is the capital of New Jersey
+- What is the capital of New Jersey

-Destroy stream and re-creae
+SCDF Destroy stream and re-creae

 ```scdf
 vector-stream=http --port=7888 | remove-by-gf-search --gemfire.remove.search.indexName=SearchResultsIndex --gemfire.remove.search.regionName=SearchResults --gemfire.remove.search.defaultField=__REGION_VALUE_FIELD | gemfire-vector-sink